homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 John stared at her as if she were a ghost.
 Then he found his voice.

 "I suppose I'm the world's biggest sap.
 I want to explain this intrusion and then I'll get right out.
-Last Thursday, the day you tele- phoned, a friend of mine here at the lake also telephoned and asked me out for the weekend.
+Last Thursday, the day you telephoned, a friend of mine here at the lake also telephoned and asked me out for the weekend.
 He gave me the name of the cottage where he is staying and you gave me the name of yours.
 I wrote the names down, but left the slips in the office and I couldn't remember which was which.
 The two names were Maynard and Parrish.
 On the way out here I thought and thought and thought, and of course came to the wrong conclusion.
 And I never can tell you how sorry and humiliated I am."

 Irene heard herself saying: "But I'm glad you did guess wrong because now we can have you and you can visit your friend some other time."